Wild – 20 years

 The frilled-neck lizard is instantly recognizable due to the large fold of paper thin skin which they expand around the head when threatened.
 At all other times the frill is held flat against the neck.
+This frill is colored black or yellow with an orange patch present below the chin in most individuals.

 Their colour is variable being grey, black and yellowish or reddish brown.
 This has darker mottling which form large blotches.
 The underside is white or yellow.
 In mature males it is often black.
 Their pattern is a useful adaptation allowing them to camouflage on tree branches.